-The Cancer Biology Program has been renamed the Cell Signaling and Metabolism Program.
-The program consists of 34 research members and 22 clinical members representing 16 basic science and clinical departments.
+The previous Cell Signaling and Metabolism Program was reorganized and renamed as the Tumor Biology Program in 2023.
+The program consists of 69research members and 15 clinical members representing 16 basic science and clinical departments.

 The goal of the program is to better understand the biological mechanisms of cancer development and progression and to use these findings to facilitate enhanced diagnostic and therapeutic approaches.
-Expertise of program members falls into two broad categories: new discovery (multi-omics), and signaling pathways in cancer cells and in microenvironment cells.
+Expertise of program members falls into three broad categories: new discovery (multi-omics), cancer cell biology and the role of the microenvironment, including immune and microbiome alterations.
 Members focus on multiple different cancer types including pancreas, gastrointestinal, liver, lung, prostate, bladder, brain, and head and neck cancers.
-Investigators also focus on understanding the signaling and metabolic alterations associated with genetic and molecular changes that drive cancer initiation and progression to metastasis.
+Investigators also focus on understanding the signaling and metabolic alterations associated with genetic and molecular changes that drive cancer initiation, progression to metastasis, and acquired therapuetic resistance.

 Translation of Research

 A key goal of the Tumor Biology Program is to foster interactions of basic research scientists with clinical physician scientists via the Disease Working Groups in order to bring new discoveries to clinical application.